Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 Resale transactions generally allow buyers to exit the contract and recover their earnest money deposit under certain conditions.
 If the inspection reveals major problems, if financing falls through, or if the appraisal comes in low, the buyer can typically invoke a contingency and receive their deposit back.
 The process is not always frictionless, but the protections exist.

 New construction contracts treat deposits very differently.
 Earnest money deposits on new builds are often larger — ranging from $5,000 to $50,000 or more — and the contracts typically include forfeiture clauses that allow the builder to keep the entire deposit if the buyer fails to close for virtually any reason.
 Some contracts specify that the deposit is "non-refundable" from the moment it is paid.
 Others condition refundability on the buyer's compliance with every term of the agreement, which gives the builder wide discretion to declare a breach.
+For a deep dive into how these clauses work, see our builder deposit forfeiture guide.

 The effect is a financial trap.
 Once you have paid a substantial deposit under a forfeiture clause, walking away becomes extremely costly.
 Buyers who discover serious defects during their walkthrough, or who face unexpected changes to the home's specifications, must weigh the cost of closing on a problematic home against the certainty of losing thousands of dollars.
 Many choose to close.